Belief Bias Identification: Baseline and Complete model regressions

 In order to test for the presence of all the biases described in section \ref{sec.model multiple}, I run a slightly modified version of equations \eqref{eq.non-bayes Conf_alpha}, \eqref{eq.non-bayes Conf_beta } and \eqref{eq.Var}.
 Namely:

 Variables in equations \eqref{eq.final a} and \eqref{eq.final b} are identical to the baseline model with the only exception of variable $c$, the relative measure of confirmation, as described in section \ref{sec.
 Confirmation}.
-Equation \eqref{eq.final Var} is almost identical to equation \eqref{eq.Var} in the interpretation of its variables and the $\nu$ parameter indicating over or underconfidence ($\nu>1$ vs $\nu<1$).
+Equation \eqref{eq.final Var} is almost identical to equation \eqref{eq.Var} in the interpretation of its variables and the $\nu$ parameter indicating over or underprecision ($\nu<1$ vs $\nu>1$).
 The inclusion of an intercept $\eta$ and an error term $\varepsilon_v$ are the only differences.\footnote{Similarly to the baseline model, equations \eqref{eq.final a} and \eqref{eq.final b} do not have an intercept for the very same reason as outlined in section \ref{sec.Meth.baseline}.}

-Parameters $\rho$ and $\delta$ in equations \eqref{eq.final a} and \eqref{eq.final b} indicate confirmation/disconfirmation bias, and base rate neglect/overuse respectively.
+Parameters $\rho$ and $\delta$ in equations \eqref{eq.final a} and \eqref{eq.final b} capture confirmation biases, and base-rate distortions respectively.
 As in the baseline case, equations \eqref{eq.final a} and \eqref{eq.final b} differ by acknowledging that these parameters may differ between successes and failures ($\rho_s$ vs $\rho_f$) and ($\delta_s$ vs $\delta_f$).
 However, the notable difference between equations \eqref{eq.final a}, \eqref{eq.final b} and \eqref{eq.non-bayes Conf_alpha},\eqref{eq.non-bayes Conf_beta } lies in accommodating the biases of section \ref{sec.biases seq and pref}.
-This involves the inclusion of three dummy variables – $IPref$, $ISeq_s$, and $ISeq_f$ – interacting with the number of successes (in \eqref{eq.final a}) or failures (in \eqref{eq.final b}). $IPref$ equals 1 when the subject faces a decision with preferences over the state-space (that is, when beliefs about a \textit{dollar urn} where reported) and 0 otherwise. $ISeq_s$ ($ISeq_f$) equals 1 when the last three balls observed in the second sequence are red (blue).
-By doing so, one can distinguish motivated beliefs (optimism and pessimism), sequence-related biases (gambler's fallacy and hot hand fallacy) and unrelated over/under inference.
+This involves the inclusion of three dummy variables – $I_{Pref}$, $I_{Seq_s}$, and $I_{Seq_f}$ – interacting with the number of successes (in \eqref{eq.final a}) or failures (in \eqref{eq.final b}). $I_{Pref}$ equals 1 when the subject faces a decision with preferences over the state-space (that is, when beliefs about a \textit{dollar urn} were reported) and 0 otherwise. $I_{Seq_s}$ ($I_{Seq_f}$) equals 1 when the last three balls observed in the second sequence are red (blue).
+By doing so, one can distinguish motivated beliefs (optimism and pessimism), sequence-related biases (gambler's fallacy and hot-hand fallacy) and over/under inference.
 The presence of those biases is tested by comparing whether the estimated parameters are significantly different from their Bayesian values.
 Table \ref{tab:summary biases} summarizes the baseline and complete models, and specifically shows the ranges of values of the different parameters, which correspond to each bias.